-One on one coaching will be virtual by Skype, FaceTime, or the like.
+One-on-one coaching will be virtual by Skype, FaceTime, Zoom, or the like.

 Classes in Marion County Jail II may be affected.
 We will post updates here as they develop.

-For more information or questions about CESC programs, contact: Immanuel Ivy at email@example.com
+For more information or questions about CSEC programs, contact: Immanuel Ivy at email@example.com

-Food Service: Indianapolis Public Schools will have food service during the closure.
+Take-Home School Lunches: Indianapolis Public Schools offers take-home school lunches for those students who elect to learn at home.
 Pertinent details can be found by clicking here.
-Meal service is open to all students age 18 and younger, including non-IPS students.
+The program is open to all students age 18 and younger, including non-IPS students.
 Meals are available on a first-come, first-served basis.